Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * AI
-- The AI will now declare war on a player if it has a quest to build a town hall in a settlement owned by that player.
+- The AI will now declare war on a player if it has a quest to own a settlement possessed by that player.
-- The AI will now continuously check if it can build a town hall in the desired settlement if it has a quest to build a town hall in a settlement.
+- The AI will now continuously check if it can build a town hall in the desired settlement if it has a quest to own a given settlement.
 - The AI will now only build town halls on settlements with territory adjacent to their own.
 It will still build a town hall on a quest objective settlement, even if it is farther away.

 * Buildings